Creating Areas of Interest

-- If you have not done so already, change the Basemap Gallery layer to “Imagery with Labels” so you can see landscape imagery.
+- If you have not done so already, open the Basemap Gallery widget and change the basemap to “Imagery with Labels” so you can see landscape imagery.

-- Select the Create/Edit Shapes widget at the bottom of the screen and ensure Polygons is selected in the drop-down box in Create/Edit Shapes.
+- Open the Create/Edit Shapes widget at the bottom of the screen and ensure Polygons is selected in the drop-down box.

 Next you will create two shapes similar to those shown below (they need not match exactly).
 Select the Freehand Polygon option, and draw a shape around one of the areas of significant fire behavior.

 Select the Freehand Polygon option again and draw a second a shape around the second area that exhibited significant fire behavior.
 You'll concentrate on these areas for developing and comparing treatments to meet the objectives of reducing the fire hazard in this area, and returning low intensity fire to this landscape.